LLM Pretraining & Evaluation#

 AICrossSim-CLM-60M#

-Change to the pretraining directory and activate the environment:
+Change to the pretraining directory:

 cd experiments/llm-digital/pretrain